fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

 ## Clone the Java project you want to analyze

 In this step, let's assume there is a GitHub repository of a Java project that we want to analyze, e.g., [the source code from Head First Design Patterns](https://github.com/bethrobson/Head-First-Design-Patterns).
-In this step we need get a local copy of the source code using **git clone**.
+In this step we will get a local copy of the source code using **git clone**, so `git` needs to be installed on your machine and visible from the execution path.
-For this post we will clone it in the Pharo image directory.
+The `MooseEasyUtility` class will clone it in a temporary folder of the Pharo image directory.

 Open a Moose Playground (<kbd>CTRL</kbd>+<kbd>O</kbd>+<kbd>W</kbd>) in Pharo, and type the following: